 We always talk about food being medicine and when it comes to cancer and its treatment, there is no other field where the impact of food is so powerful.
-If you look at the treatment of cancer, it has not changed much in the last 50 years and still we are chasing the last cell, when what we should be focused on is the very first cell.
-This is where nutrition comes in picture because nutrition or food is the fuel of the body.
+If you look at the treatment of cancer, it has not changed much in the last 50 years and still, we are chasing the last cell, when what we should be focused on is the very first cell.
+This is where nutrition comes into the picture because nutrition or food is the fuel of the body.
 It’s essentially what your body is built of and thus it plays a major role in contributing to your holistic health.
 Inevitably, it has an impact on your body’s metabolism and overall health including:

 - Body’s immunity against diseases

 - How well it responds and corroborates with the treatment

 - How fast and well does it recover from any setback